calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

    HAL code to trigger a CAN message transmission by the associated CAN peripheral shall be put inside the body of this function.
 Data regarding the message to be transmitted can be taken from the provided argument `msg_info` as follows.

    - Message id to be transmitted can be extracted from `msg_info->id`.
    - Message length to be transmitted can be extracted from `msg_info->fields.len`.
    - Message data to be transmitted can be taken from `msg_info->data`. `msg_info->data` is a pointer to a byte array.
 Hence, individual bytes can be accessed using `msg_info->data[i]` (where `i` is the desired byte index) or simply use `msg_info->data` to point to the beginning of the array containing the transmission data.
    - Indication of extended id can be taken from `msg_info->fields.is_extended_id`.
 This is a boolean value with `1` indicating that the message has an extended id and `0` if it has an standard id.
+   - Function `can_NWID_NODEID_HALtransmitMsg` shall return `kNoError` if message was accepted for transmission by the CAN HAL, otherwise it shall return `kError`.

 2. Implement function for getting the ID of the message just transmitted by the HAL.
 If generation parameter `CAN_tx_confirm_msg_id` is set to `True` then function `can_NWID_NODEID_HALgetTxdMsgId` needs to be instrumented with code to return the ID of the CAN message just transmitted by the HAL.
 This function will be used by the CAN TX confirmation function `can_NWID_NODEID_HALconfirmTxMsg`.
 If generation parameter `CAN_tx_confirm_msg_id` is False then this function won't get generated.
 In this case, message confirmation will be done as long as `can_NWID_NODEID_HALconfirmTxMsg` is invoked regardless of the ID of the message transmitted by HAL.

 3. Invoke callback for message transmission confirmation from HAL.
-Function `can_NWID_NODEID_HALconfirmTxMsg()` needs to be called within the HAL function that signals the confirmation of the latest CAN message transmission (typically within ISR context).
+Function `can_NWID_NODEID_HALconfirmTxMsg` needs to be called within the HAL function that signals the confirmation of the latest CAN message transmission (typically within ISR context).
 This function doesn't require any argument.

 ## Transmission Task integration

 Function  `can_task_<time>ms_NWID_NODEID_txProcess`  is generated and is in charge of triggering the transmission of the messages defined as `cyclic` or `cyclic_spontan` with their defined periods.
 This function needs to be invoked from a periodic task of the target OS with a period equal to parameter `CAN_tx_task_period` in milliseconds.
 The function name will indicate the required periodicity.
-For example, if `CAN_tx_task_period` is set to 10ms, then generated function will be named `can_task_10ms_NWID_NODEID_txProcess` and shall be called with such periodicity.
+For example, if `CAN_tx_task_period` is set to 10ms, then the generated function will be named `can_task_10ms_NWID_NODEID_txProcess` and shall be called with such periodicity.
 Default value of `CAN_tx_task_period` is indeed 10ms.

 ### Transmission of non-cyclic messages

 Function `can_task_<time>ms_NWID_NODEID_txProcess` only deals with cyclic transmissions of messages.
-If spontaneous transmissions are required then user can invoke function `can_NWID_NODEID_transmitMsg` as required.
+If spontaneous transmissions are required then user shall invoke function `can_NWID_NODEID_transmitMsg` as required.
 Refer to section [Transmitting Messages](#Transmitting-Messages) for more information.

 ## Transmission Retry Mechanism